TraderStatus.com __________ Tax Planning, Review and Preparation

 • If you have a LLC, corporation or partnership there may be an additional retainer needed.

-• A photocopy or PDF file of your complete prior year's State & Local income tax returns.
+• A photocopy or PDF of your complete prior year's State & Local income tax returns.

-• A photocopy or PDF file of your complete prior year's Federal & State entity tax returns, schedules & attachments (excluding any lengthy attachments/listings of "Sch.
-D trades" or "Form 4797 trades").
+• A photocopy or PDF of your complete prior year's Federal & State entity tax returns, schedules & attachments (excluding any lengthy attachments/listings of 1099-B and "Sch.
+D & form 8949 trades" or "Form 4797 trades").

 • Your brokers' form 1099-Bs, which you've reconciled to the current year's trading activity.